 Until June 30, 2010, we conducted our operations in Mexico through a management services agreement with Grupo Caliente, a joint venture with CIE (currently ICELA) as well as through the licensees Promojuegos and Mio Games.
 On July 1, 2010, the terms of the original management services agreement with Grupo Caliente were changed and we terminated the contract pursuant to which we constructed or refurbished halls and sold them to Grupo Caliente at cost.
-After COFECO approved the Caliente Restructuring, we began consolidating the operations acquired from Grupo Caliente and the Joint Opcos under the global method and since April 1, 2011, we have conducted our operations in Mexico through ICELA (until recently, our joint venture with CIE in which we now hold a stake of 84.8%) and Legacy Caliente.
-In 2011, our Mexican operations generated operating revenue of €291.5 million and EBITDA of €61.8 million, representing 21.2% of our total consolidated revenues and 19.5% of our consolidated EBITDA (both before corporate headquarters revenues and expenses).
+After COFECO approved the Caliente Restructuring, we began consolidating the operations acquired from Grupo Caliente and the Joint Opcos under the global method and since April 1, 2011, we have conducted our operations in Mexico through ICELA (until 2011, our joint venture with CIE in which we now hold a stake of 84.8%) and Legacy Caliente.
+In 2012, our Mexican operations generated operating revenue of €437.2 million and EBITDA of €103.2 million, representing 26.3% of our total consolidated revenues and 31.0% of our consolidated EBITDA (both before corporate headquarters revenues and expenses).
 The development and management of gaming halls, in which we manage or operate slot machines, and in certain cases, bingo and sports betting, is our most significant activity.
-As of December 31, 2011, our Mexico business operated 94 gaming halls in which we operated 19,571 slot machine seats and 83 betting locations.
-Jointly with ICELA, we operate a 52-hectare gaming complex in Mexico City, which includes the Las Americas racetrack, an amusement park and the largest convention center in Mexico.
-As of December 31, 2011, ICELA and Legacy Caliente held licenses to build and operate an additional 29 gaming halls.
+As of December 31, 2012, our Mexico business operated 89 gaming halls in which we operated 19,222 slot machine seats and 79 betting locations.
+We also operate a 52-hectare gaming complex in Mexico City, which includes the Las Americas racetrack, an amusement park and the largest convention center in Mexico.
+As of December 31, 2012, we held licenses to build and operate an additional 46 gaming halls (22 in Legacy Caliente, 12 in ICELA and 12 in Recreativos Marina).